datacamp/courses-introduction-to-python/chapter4.md

 # Import numpy
 import numpy as np

-# Create a 2D Numpy array from baseball: np_baseball
+# Create a 2D numpy array from baseball: np_baseball

 # Print out the type of np_baseball